drmikehenry/romt/README.rst

 As with the INDEX, crate files are distributed into subdirectories based on the first few characters of the crate's name.
-By default, the prefixes are lowercase (unless forced to mixed-case via ``romt crate --prefix=mixed``).
-Romt versions before 0.4.0 used mixed-case prefixes exclusively, as the author did not know how to compute lowercase prefixes in nginx rules (this is now solved using Perl with nginx).
-Mixed-case prefixes caused problems when accessing a crates mirror via both case-sensitive and case-insensitive shares simultaneously, so lowercase prefixes are now preferred.
+By default, the prefixes are lowercase (unless forced to mixed-case for compatibility via a Crate configuration file), though this is not recommended).
+Romt versions before 0.4.0 used mixed-case prefixes exclusively, as the author did not know how to compute lowercase prefixes in nginx rules; this is now solved using Perl with nginx.
+Mixed-case prefixes caused problems when accessing a crates mirror via both case-sensitive and case-insensitive shares simultaneously, so lowercase prefixes are now highly recommended.
+Future Romt may remove support for mixed-case prefixes.

 =========  =================  ==========
 {prefix}   crate name length  crate name